gvwilson/thirdbit/src/fiction/iffy/index.md

 each time the bike hit a pothole or a particularly large rock and nearly but never actually sent her tumbling onto sharp gravel.

-Edson skidded to a stop as they reached the top of the ridge and swung around to look back.
+Edson skidded to a stop as they reached the lip of the valley and pulled an app out of his jacket.
 Iffy stopped beside him,
 lungs heaving.
 "Wha— wha's happenin'?"
 she gasped as he pulled his app out of his coat.

-He stared at it, stricken.
+He stared at the app, stricken.
 "They're killin' 'em.
 Affin' griefers, they're killin' the herd!"